rusticlion/Manastorm/manastorm_codebase_dump.md

             -- Create position force VFX if available if caster.gameState.vfx then
-                local params = {
+                -- TODO: VFX-R5 - Update this to use VisualResolver pattern -- This handler should be refactored to generate an EFFECT event -- for consistency, but we'll leave it for now as it's a specialized effect local params = {
                     duration = 1.0,
                     source = caster.name,